William Smith (South Carolina politician, born 1762): Vice-presidential candidacies

 Smith was a contender in the presidential–vice presidential contests during both the 1828 and 1836 electoral cycles.
 In 1828, seven electors from Georgia chose him for vice president, instead of Calhoun, the Democratic nominee.

 He was also a splinter candidate for Vice President of the United States in 1836: Virginia refused to accept Richard Mentor Johnson as the Democratic vice presidential candidate.
 Johnson was considered the "western" candidate but his relationship with a mixed-race woman, Julia Chinn, alienated the "southern" contingent, which voted for the ticket of Martin Van Buren and William Smith, putting Johnson one electoral vote short of a majority; the Senate went on to elect Johnson.
 The votes for Smith were apparently the result of an "overture to faithless electors."

 Supreme Court consideration

 Jackson wanted Smith to serve on the U.S. Supreme Court when there was a vacancy in 1829 but Smith declined.
 On March 3, 1837, outgoing President Andrew Jackson nominated Smith to the Supreme Court.
 Five days later, the newly seated Senate of the 25th Congress confirmed Smith's nomination by a vote of 23–18.
 However, Smith declined the appointment and did not serve.
+Martin Van Buren then appointed to the bench John McKinley, who had been partners with Jackson's longtime associates John Coffee and James Jackson in the Cypress Land Company, a land speculation operation in northern Alabama.